ankurk91/codeception-travis-ci-example/README.md

 ```

 ### Chrome
-* In a new tab - Start selenium server
+* In a new terminal tab - Start selenium server
 ```
  java -Dwebdriver.chrome.driver=/full/path/to/chromedriver -jar selenium-server-standalone-3.4.0.jar
 ```
-* In a new tab - Execute tests on Chrome
+* In a new terminal tab - Execute tests on Chrome
 ```
 ./vendor/bin/codecept run --env chrome
 ```